Cyclopropene: Modern syntheses from allyl chlorides

-Syntheses of derivatives
+Derivatives

 Treatment of nitrocyclopropanes with sodium methoxide eliminates the nitrite, giving the respective cyclopropene derivative.

 The synthesis of purely aliphatic cyclopropenes was first illustrated by the copper-catalyzed additions of carbenes to alkynes.
 In the presence of a copper catalyst, ethyl diazoacetate reacts with acetylenes to give cyclopropenes.
 1,2-Dimethylcyclopropene-3-carboxylate arises via this method from 2-butyne.
 Copper, as copper sulfate and copper dust, are among the more popular forms of copper used to promote such reactions.
 Rhodium acetate has also been used.

+Cyclopropene derivatives are generally too unstable for storage, unless they are disubstituted at the tetrahedral carbon atom.
+In some cases, monosubstitution with a bulky substituent provides adequate stabilization.

+Due to ring strain, cyclopropenes are highly active dienophiles.

 Reactions of cyclopropene

 Studies on cyclopropene mainly focus on the consequences of its high ring strain.
 At 425 °C, cyclopropene isomerizes to methylacetylene (propyne).

 Attempted fractional distillation of cyclopropene at –36 °C (its predicted boiling point) results in polymerization.
 The mechanism is assumed to be a free-radical chain reaction, and the product, based on NMR spectra, is thought to be polycyclopropane.

 Cyclopropene undergoes the Diels–Alder reaction with cyclopentadiene to give endo-tricyclo[3.2.1.0^{2,4}]oct-6-ene.
 This reaction is commonly used to check for the presence of cyclopropene, following its synthesis.